-BLUE CRAB are in the molting phase (sally crab) and becoming more active in the tidal creeks and rivers.
-With a little time...there should be beaucoup blue crabs of legal size.
+BLUE CRAB fishing is awesome.
+Crabs are done molting and have now begun mating, becoming more active in the tidal creeks and rivers.
+With a little time...you can catch a lot of blue crabs of legal size.
 Also, please remember it's mating season for the crabs and release all egg-bearing females (sooks or lemon bellies).
-There are some large "jimmies" (male crabs) being captured (8.25 inches spike to spike) along with some impressive sooks.
+There are some large "jimmies" (male crabs) being captured (8.50 inches spike to spike) along with some impressive sooks (females).
 Remember...all egg bearing females must be released with unavoidable harm.
 Minimum carapace length is 5 inches for a hard shell crab.
 Please contact your local bait and tackle shop for most updated information (local hot spots), legal crab traps and bait to use for your fun-filled crabbing.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style Crab traps are prohibited.
-Chicken with the skin on it (along with a long handle net) is the preferred method to capture these tasty crabs.
+Chicken with the skin on it (along with a long handle net) and a small circular crab trap is the preferred method to capture these tasty crabs.
 Blue Crab Fact Sheet

 SHARK SPECIES YOU MAY ENCOUNTER IN COASTAL WATERS OF CONNECTICUT: Sand Tiger and Sandbar (Brown) Shark are protected and prohibited species and must be released unharmed.
 IF YOU DON'T KNOW, PLEASE LET IT GO!
-Please visit the MMFS coastal shark information page for more information.
+Please visit the NMFS coastal shark information page for more information.